 Is desire wrong?

-There are those who revolt against Ḍharma, their own parents and their Gurus, those who criticize Ḍharma and make fun of it, either to seek attention, popularity or for their own profits.
+There are those who revolt against Ḍharma, their own parents, and their Gurus, and those who criticize Ḍharma and make fun of it, either to seek attention, popularity, or for their own profits.
 Such people and their lifestyles might look interesting because of the momentary excitement it creates.
 Many such individuals might be good orators who with their skills, charm and convince us of their philosophy, especially when we are not well versed with the tatvam of Śāstra, or lack the morality and confidence in our predecessors.
 Following such individuals will lead to a path that would crumble over time.
-On the other hand, a person might face challenges initially, especially when new to comprehending Ḍharma and its concepts, but entwining one’s actions with Ḍharma will not only uplift them but also brings prosperity and morality for generations to come. Śāstra as sruti is not passed on to us for popularity or fame.
-It’s passed on to us as inheritance and self-upliftment and so is not sold to us for profit, though many use the knowledge of Śāstra to cheat and subdued others for their personal gain. Śāstra is knowledge which teaches us the reality, its constraints, and a path to navigate ourselves through it, making us evolve in our conscience and wisdom.
-Falling prey to a false philosophy which is nothing but illusions, will one day be rejected by reality itself making us realize our foolishness.
+On the other hand, a person might face challenges initially, especially when new to comprehending Ḍharma and its concepts but entwining one’s actions with Ḍharma will not only uplift them but also bring prosperity and morality for generations to come. Śāstra as sruti is not passed on to us for popularity or fame.
+It’s passed on to us as inheritance and self-upliftment and so is not sold to us for profit, though many use the knowledge of Śāstra to cheat and subdued others for their personal gain. Śāstra is the knowledge that teaches us reality, its constraints, and a path to navigate ourselves through it, making us evolve in our conscience and wisdom.
+Falling prey to a false philosophy that is nothing but illusions, will one day be rejected by reality itself making us realize our foolishness.

 Śrī Changanti shares a reference for Mr. Subbarao who was considered as Saraswati Putra for his devotion and knowledge.
-He was criticized for his devotion as being old fashioned, and for spending too much time in the Devi Saraswati temple.
-However, such a personality fostered generations of engineers, doctors and well-educated and well-mannered students with his teaching.
-Such people not only prosper but also help their family, friends, and others.
+He was criticized for his devotion as being old-fashioned, and for spending too much time in the Devi Saraswati temple.
+However, such a personality fostered generations of engineers, doctors, and well-educated and well-mannered students with his teaching.
+Such people not only prosper but also help their families, friends, and others.